What is a neuropsychological assessment?

 Most people find the assessment interesting and worthwhile.
 Some can find it tiring, so if needed, short breaks can be given or a number of shorter sessions can be arranged.

 What happens next?

-Once the assessment is completed, Simone will review all the information that has been gathered and provide feedback either directly to you, or to others involved in your care (e.g., your doctor or case manager).
+Once the assessment is completed, your neuropsychologist will review all the information that has been gathered and provide feedback either directly to you, or to others involved in your care (e.g., your doctor or case manager).
 This feedback will include a report detailing information about:

 - Your strengths and difficulties and their impact on your life